domschrei/mallob/README.md

     "wallclock-limit": "5m"
 }
 ```
-The result code is 0 is unknown, 10 if SAT, and 20 if UNSAT.
+The result code is 0 is unknown, 10 if SAT (solved successfully), and 20 if UNSAT (no solution exists).
+The `solution` field is application-dependent.
-In case of SAT, the solution field contains the found satisfying assignment; in case of UNSAT, the result for an incremental job contains the set of failed assumptions.
+For SAT solving, in case of SATISFIABLE, the solution field contains the found satisfying assignment; in case of UNSAT, the result for an incremental job contains the set of failed assumptions.
 Instead of the "solution" field, the response may also contain the fields "solution-size" and "solution-file" if the solution is large and if option `-pls` is set.
 In that case, your application has to read `solution-size` integers (as bytes) representing the solution from the named pipe located at `solution-file`.

 <hr/>